TritonDataCenter/rfd/rfd/0096/README.md

 read this data seems sufficient.
 Updating this information should be restricted to the owner of the process and/or root.

-It should also be noted that unlike default, by default new threads will not have a name assigned to them until one is assigned to it.
+We will not ape Linux's default thread names; it seems of little use to default to the process name.

 ## Implementation

 Given that almost all the intended utilities already heavily utilize `proc(4)` to operate, it seems natural to expose thread names via `proc(4)` as well.

-This also strongly suggests that the information should reside within the kernel (though doesn't preclude libc from caching values in userland).
-For lx-brand, it is suggested that we match the existing Linux behavior and allow the reading/setting of thread names via the lx-brand proc (via `/proc/<pid>/task/<tid>/comm`) as well as `prctl()`.
+For the lxbrand, it is suggested that we match the existing Linux behavior and allow the reading/setting of thread names via the lx-brand proc (via `/proc/<pid>/task/<tid>/comm`) as well as `prctl()`.

 As magic numbers are generally frowned upon, we will follow what NetBSD does